 What is the Probate Process in Florida?

-Probate is the legal process that takes place after a person dies to settle any matters associated with his or her estate.
+Probate is the legal process that takes place after a person dies to settle any matters associated with the decedent's estate.
 This process is typically a court-supervised series of events that:

-- Identifies and pays any debts associated with the estate.
+- Identifies and pays any debts associated with the estate, including taxes

-- Distributes the property as directed by a will or determined by the court.
+- Distributes the property as directed by a will or according to the laws of intestacy

 Probate is typically handled by the personal representative (sometimes called the executor), who can be named by the deceased before death or can be appointed by the court.
 It is the job of the personal representative to manage the paperwork, filings, and financial responsibilities of the estate.
 The personal representative is a fiduciary and is held to the highest standards of honesty and fair dealing with the creditors and the heirs.
 Having excellent legal advice with experienced probate and trust attorneys will make the personal representative's job easier, reducing stress and saving the family time and money.